Medieval II: Total War: Campaign

-The campaign, which is turn-based and starts in the 1080s, allows the player to play as one of seventeen factions (though through modifying the game files, 18 factions are playable) from the time period and build their nation economically and militarily in order to conquer other factions.
+The campaign, which is turn-based and starts in the 1080s, allows the player to play as one of seventeen factions (though through modifying the game files, all 23 factions are playable, if including the Normans and the Saxons) from the time period and build their nation economically and militarily in order to conquer other factions.
 Gameplay consists of controlling the faction's military, economic, and social systems in large campaign maps.
 During the player's turn, armies, fleets, and agents can be moved on the map.
 When an army engages another army, the player can choose to fight the battle personally in the battle mode, or automatically calculate the outcome.

 The goal of the campaign depends on which type of campaign is played.
 The short campaign requires the player to defeat one or two enemy factions and control at least 15 settlements.
 The long campaign requires the player to control at least 45 territories and one or two significant cities, such as Jerusalem, Granada, Rome or Constantinople.

 Territorial control in the campaign is represented by "settlements", which are large, notable communities.
 Unlike in previous Total War games, there are two different types of settlements: castles and cities.
 Cities primarily focus on buildings that boost one's economy, while castles primarily focus on buildings that allow for the recruitment of more advanced types of soldiers.
 Certain buildings in settlements can also allow the player to recruit agents that fulfill certain functions, like diplomats and spies.
 Under most circumstances, the settlements can be converted from one type to the other.
 Settlements can be governed by members of the player's family, who are also capable of leading armies as generals.
 The talents of family members (and other key characters) are affected by various statistics, like "Piety" and "Loyalty", which are in turn impacted by their character traits, personal experiences, and members of their personal retinue.
 For example, a character with a high "Command" stat can be expected to do better in battle than a character with a low stat.